Lor-Saba/Code-Injector/README.md

 The rules whose path match with the page address will be selected and queued for injection. (from top to bottom)

-Each rule may contain `JavaScript`, `CSS`,  `HTML` and `Files` and will be injected in following order:
+Each rule may contain `JavaScript`, `CSS`,  `HTML` and `Files` and will be splitted and injected with following order:

  1. `Files` (from top to bottom)
  2. `CSS`
  3. `HTML`
  4. `JavaScript`

-Every rule will inherit the previous injected code. (same for files)
+Each rule will inherit the previous injected code. (same for files)

-> **Note:**
->if a rule does not contain `JavaScript` code then it will be skipped.
-if a rule does not contain `CSS` code then it will be skipped.
-if a rule does not contain `HTML` code then it will be skipped.
-if a rule does not contain `Files` then it will be skipped.

 ## How to Import / Export